-Unlike the first game, in some levels the targets are placed almost all in a row.
+Unlike the first game and Ricochet Kills 3, in some levels the targets are placed almost all in a row.
 This makes it a lot easier to mow them all down like dominoes.
 There are still some levels where you’ll really have to judge how your shot will ricochet but there are also levels where it’s just simply satisfying to mow them down.
 The game is a little bit easier in this regard than the first, but you’ll still have to plan your shot well here.

 The level editor works exactly the same way as it did in the first game.
 Simply place the blocks and targets where you want and create your own custom level.
 You can also choose to select codes of levels other players have created and play them as well.

 Graphically, there is only the slight addition of adding a target reticle to the screen.
 The crosshairs don’t really make a difference in the game.
 It’s simply for a more intense and grittier look to the game.